datacarpentry/semester-biology/materials/iteration-without-loops-R.md

 est_mass(volumes, 0.97)
 ```

-* Because we only provided a single value of `a`, that value gets used for every value of `volume` when doing the calculation
+* Because we only provided a single value of `coefficient`, that value gets used for every value of `volume` when doing the calculation
 * But multiplication is also vectorized for two vectors

 ```r